Preserving & Canning Food

 If you pressure can, winter is a good time to replenish the basics.
 Plain chicken, beef, lamb, beans, chickpeas, chilli beans, baked beans, soups, stews and meal bases can all become incredibly useful pantry staples.

 I like having jars that can become meals with very little extra work.
-A jar of pressure canned meat can be turned into soup, curry, pie filling, nachos, tacos, wraps, fried rice or a quick meal with potatoes, rice or vegetables.
+A jar of pressure canned meat can be turned into soup, curry, pie filling, nachos, tacos, wraps, fried rice or a quick meal with potatoes, rice, pasta or vegetables.
 Beans can become chilli, soup, salads, nachos, burritos or simple side dishes.

 Not everything needs to go in a jar